| Peter Upton's |

 cover, that leg would end up slightly behind the other.
 So each leg was designed

-differently to make allowance for this, and were then labeled A and B so you
+differently to make allowance for this, and were then labelled A and B so you

 big legs also allowed you to place the board flush to the back of the terrace set